The Testing Process: Step by Step

 - Accommodation Process

-- The process consists of a student requesting an accommodation letter, the letter being sent to his/her MTSU email, the student providing a copy of the letter to the instructor, and a discussion between the student and the instructor to determine the best ways to implement the listed accommodations.
+- The process consists of a student requesting an accommodation letter, the instructor receives the accommodation letter through email from DAC, and a discussion between the student and the instructor to determine the best ways to implement the listed accommodations.

 - Instructors who are unable to provide testing accommodations may ask that registered students use the DAC.
 Students who choose not to schedule an exam/quiz with the DAC may take the exam/quiz with the class.
 The instructor can, but is not obligated to, provide testing accommodations in this instance.